From Homeowner to Homeless

 –Oralia, Director of Social Services for LifeSTEPS

 The first night in her new apartment didn’t feel real.
 Doreen paced through each room of her Sunset Gardens apartment, unable to sleep.
-It had been a long time since she had experienced the security of walls and a roof over hdoreener head—a long time since she remembered hearing silence in the night so deafening.
+It had been a long time since she had experienced the security of walls and a roof over her head—a long time since she remembered hearing silence in the night so deafening.
 With very little furnishings inside, Doreen felt small and lost in the open spaces of her new rooms.
 Living homeless for several years can leave a person saddled with anxiety that doesn’t shake off once they are housed.

 It was like this for Doreen and her start at Sunset Gardens would be a rocky one.